MitchellDStein/MSteinCyberSec/about.md

 ### More Information

-Feel free to look me up on [TryHackMe](https://tryhackme.com/p/Craz3Squirr3l) and [HackTheBox](https://app.hackthebox.com/users/472180)
+Feel free to look me up on [TryHackMe](https://tryhackme.com/p/Craz3Squirr3l) and [HackTheBox](https://app.hackthebox.com/users/472180).
+I will be uploading my write-ups here on this site so stay tuned!

 ### Contact me